In case you missed the Introduction/Basic Advanced Stats Guide, check it out here.

 When you’re looking at shot-based stats, these situations can greatly affect the data.
 One team might outshoot another, but if that team was down by two five minutes into the first period, trying to make up for it by outshooting the other club still isn’t a recipe for long-term success.

 That’s where score adjustment comes in.
 There are a couple ways to handle it.
-The first involves looking only at data that fits a criterion, like when the team is Leading, Tied, or within one goal before the third period or tied during the third (Close).
+The first involves looking only at data that fits a criteria, like when the team is Leading, Tied, or within one goal before the third period or tied during the third (Close).
 Unfortunately, every time you largely cut down on your data size, you lose a lot of the bigger picture.
 Some stat sites still use this method, but many have moved away from it.

 The other alternative was devised by Micah Blake McCurdy (who is the godfather of hockey visualizations, a great twitter follow, and someone we’ll talk about later in this guide).
 He built on an idea from Eric Tulsky and looked at all the Fenwick events from 2007-2014 and broke them down by the home team’s relative score (leading by 1 goal, trailing by 3, etc.).
 He then figured out a coefficient that weights each Fenwick event by how likely it is to occur.